What was the 100 Pots in 100 Days all about?

 - On top of all this I have to live and look after the house, gallery and my father.

-The answer is Yes even though it is much harder than I anticipated.
+and the answer is Yes even though it was much harder than I anticipated.

 The first 50 days were really spent learning how to throw and looking for pots that reflected design or decoration within the collections.
 I read up about history and when people first started making pots and I understand much more about the Neolithic person through to the Romans.
-I am just touching on Saxon and later so watch the blog for updates.
+I am just touching on Saxon and later and my interest in the history of ceramics continues to build.

 I was not skilled enough to make a pot that I had an idea about at the start of the process.